rust-control/rusty_mujoco/README.md

   export LD_LIBRARY_PATH="$MUJOCO_LIB:$LD_LIBRARY_PATH"
   ```

-- Or, you can get MuJoCo library through Python toolchain like `uv` or `pip`.
+- Or, you can get MuJoCo library through Nix, or Python toolchain like `uv` or `pip`.

 - Depending on your setting, be sure to specify `$MUJOCO_LIB` as shared library path
   when executing your app (for example `LD_LIBRARY_PATH=$MUJOCO_LIB cargo run` on Linux)

+- For Nix user: refer to [rusty_mujoco repo's flake.nix](https://github.com/rust-control/rusty_mujoco/blob/main/flake.nix) as an example for setting up specific version of MuJoCo.

 ## Example